At Priors Wood, our vision is to promote a lifelong love for reading and writing in all children, regardless of background or circumnstances.

-Reading, Speaking and Listening Providing our children with a rich reading diet, quality- first teaching of reading and access to quality core texts enables them to develop into fluent, confident and expressive readers with understanding of the world.
-Not to mention the invaluable reading skills learnt throughout each learning day which help to develop language, vocabulary and a love for reading.
+Providing our children with a rich reading diet, quality- first teaching and access to quality texts enables them to develop into fluent, confident readers with understanding of the world.
+The invaluable, active reading skills learnt throughout each learning day helps to develop vocabulary, comprehension and most importantly, a lifelong love for reading.

 This, along with daily teaching of phonics, spelling, grammar and handwriting in context, makes way for good progress and a true enjoyment of learning in literacy.